Spotlight On Elvis’ Most Sexy Co-Stars!

 FOLLOW THAT DREAM (1962)

-Often when you come across one of her signed photos with Elvis, she has written these little personal messages next to her autograph encouraging people to “keep following your dream”.
-Anne has to be one of the nicest and easiest approachable people in the Elvis world.
+Anne, known for adding personal messages to her autographs, often encouraging people to “keep following your dream”, is one of the nicest and easiest approachable people in the Elvis world.

 Anne Helm | Still following that dream